The word "Ama"

 Ama divers are sometimes introduced as 'Pearl Divers'.

-The image of young women diving into the ocean and collecting pearls seems very beautiful and mysterious.
+The image of young women diving into the sea and collecting pearls seems very beautiful and mysterious.

 The relationship of pearl and Ama divers started in the late 19th century.